djgroen/flee/docs/dflee/data-files.md

 - Values — integer flood level, 0 to `max_flood_level`; `0` = no flooding

 !!! note
-    You do not need to include every day — flee will interpolate linearly between listed days.
+    You do not need to include every day — Flee will interpolate linearly between listed days.
 The file must cover the full simulation period.

 ### What the flood levels represent